About

 Four years passed in which over 70 hearings were held.
 Witness K pleaded guilty and was given a three-month suspended sentence and a twelve-month good behaviour bond.
 Bernard Collaery continued to fight the charges, until on 7 July 2022, the new Attorney-General Mark Dreyfus discontinued the prosecution.

 The prosecutions of the two Australians came under national security legislation which the government argued was necessary to protect Australian secrets.
-That legislation has proved to be unworkable, and should be changed.